kristjanari/Interactive-Lab-Hub/Lab 1/README.md

 You will be assigned three partners from another group.
 Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
 Guess the scene and the goals of the character.
 Ask them about anything that wasn’t clear.

-\*\***Summarize feedback from your partners here.**\*\*
+\*\***Summarize feedback from your partners here.**\*\* I only goot oone comooment on Canvas.
+There it was suggested that we added a warning light to indicate when the software starts to compute wrong hashes.
+That mechanism was already inicluded in the device but it was probably not clear in the video.
+The light was supposed to go gradually from green to red as more wrong hashes are caalculated.
+It seems the orange and yellow lights fail to indicate the warning that something is beginning to go wrong.

+As I only recieved one comment on Caanvas I asked the students at my table in the lab.
+They felt that the video was not clear, the light wasn't visible enough, the backround was too distracting and the actor doesn't show enough interaction wth the device.

+I feel that those are valuable observations and I will try to improve them in the next round by improving the warning sign and focusing more on the device in the video.
+After the comments I feel the green light is distracting, mot of the time the software is up and running smoothly so the light should just be off at that time.
+When the software begins to compute wrong hashes and orange light will blink.
+If too many wrong hashes occur in a row red and blue light will alternate adn an alarm will sound.

 ## Make it your own